pipeforce/pipeforce.github.io/docs/api/commands.md

 ## webhook.receive ``v1``
 ----------
-Runs a webhook identified by its uuid.
+Runs a webhook identified by its uuid (token).
+The webhook is called async.
+Enable redirects in your client, set pollingRedirectEnabled:true and follow the 503 redirect if you need to retrieve the final result.
+In case the webhook with given token doesn't exist, nothing happens for security reasons.
+There is no feedback whether a webhook exists or not.
+A status code of 200 or 503 is returned by default.

 [Try online.](https://try.pipeforce.org/#/commandform?command=webhook.receive:v1)